Postural orthostatic tachycardia syndrome: Prognosis

 POTS has a favorable prognosis when managed appropriately.
 Symptoms improve within five years of diagnosis for many patients, and 60% return to their original level of functioning.
 Approximately 90% of people with POTS respond to a combination of pharmacological and physical treatments.
 Those who develop POTS in their early to mid teens will likely respond well to a combination of physical methods as well as pharmacotherapy.
 Outcomes are more guarded for adults newly diagnosed with POTS.
 Some people do not recover, and a few even worsen with time.
 The hyperadrenergic type of POTS typically requires continuous therapy.
 If POTS is caused by another condition, outcomes depend on the prognosis of the underlying disorder.

 Epidemiology

 The prevalence of POTS is unknown.
 One study estimated a minimal rate of 170 POTS cases per 100,000 individuals, but the true prevalence is likely higher due to underdiagnosis.
 Another study estimated that there are at least 500,000 cases in the United States.
 POTS is more common in women than men, with a female-to-male ratio of 4:1.
 Most people with POTS are aged between 20 and 40, with an average onset of 21.
 Diagnoses of POTS beyond age 40 are rare, perhaps because symptoms improve with age.

-As recently stated, up to one-third of POTS patients also present with Vasovagal Syncope (VVS).
-This ratio is probably higher if pre-Syncope patients, patients that report the symptoms of Syncope without overt fainting, were included.
-Given the difficulty with current autonomic measurements in quantitatively isolating and differentiating Parasympathetic (Vagal) activity from Sympathetic activity without assumption or approximation, the current direction of research and clinical assessment is understandable: perpetuating uncertainty regarding underlying cause, prescribing beta-blockers and proper daily hydration as the only therapy, not addressing the orthostatic dysfunction as the underlying cause, and recommending acceptance and associated lifestyle changes to cope.
-This is unfortunate.